Victoria Marie Muñoz, PhD

 SCHOLARLY PROFILE

-Dr. Victoria Muñoz is an Assistant Professor in the English Department at The City University of New York Eugenio María de Hostos Community College and a 2022 Mellon/ACLS Community College Faculty Fellow.
+Dr. Victoria Muñoz is assistant professor in the English Department at The City University of New York Eugenio María de Hostos Community College and a 2022 Mellon/ACLS Community College Faculty Fellow.
 Her research specialties are Shakespeare and the English Renaissance, romance literature and the Anglo-Spanish War, early modern European literature and drama, and the history of fairy tales.
-Her first book, Spanish Romance in the Battle for Global Supremacy: Tudor and Stuart Black Legends was published in 2021 by Anthem Press's World Epic and Romance series
+Her first book, Spanish Romance in the Battle for Global Supremacy: Tudor and Stuart Black Legends was published in 2021 by Anthem Press's World Epic and Romance series.

 For a book excerpt, see Dr. Muñoz's post on the Folger Shakespeare Library's Shakespeare & Beyond blog: "More strange than true": Finding America among the faeries.
 For recent reviews, see Sederi: Spanish and Portuguese Society of English Renaissance Studies Yearbook (no. 32), Renaissance Quarterly (no. 75.4), and The Spenser Review (no. 52.3).The book was also covered on the Academic Minute / Inside Higher Ed.